iza-institute-of-labor-economics/gettsim/docs/geps/gep-04.rst

 1. A tax and transfer system is constantly evolving in many dimensions due to the decisions of policy makers.
 Additionally, it is not enough to represent the state of the tax and transfer at any given point in time, but users need to be able to introduce their own changes.
-It is, hence, crucial to easily replace single functions or a set of functions within the tax and transfer system.
+It is, hence, crucial to change or replace certain parts of the tax and transfer system.

 2. By using a DAG the user is able to limit the computations to a set of target variables, which the researcher is ultimately interested in.
 This prevents